SimonBoothroyd/splore/README.md

 python setup.py develop
 ```

-Next to build the GUI itself using NodeJS, run:
+after which the GUI can be built by running:

 ```shell
 cd frontend